 The use of digital and social media does not replace existing forms of communication.
-The main media for the purpose of communicating information about the Town Council is our website.
+The main media for the purpose of communicating information about the Town Council is our website and Facebook pages.
 The website and other forms of social media will be used to enhance communication.
-Therefore, existing means of communication should continue with social media being an additional option, but one of growing importance.